-Here in Oregon, Oregon State University's e-campus offers an online course in the fall and winter terms: http://ecampus.oregonstate.edu/soc/ecatalog/ecoursedetail.htm?subject=ST&coursenumber=201&termcode=all
+In Oregon, Oregon State University's e-campus offers an online course in the fall and winter terms: http://ecampus.oregonstate.edu/soc/ecatalog/ecoursedetail.htm?subject=ST&coursenumber=201&termcode=all

 For admission to the Oregon Master of Public Health Program's Epidemiology & Biostatistics track, prospective students must apply directly through the Schools of Public Health Application Service (SOPHAS) system, the centralized application service for CEPH accredited schools and programs of public health.
 Apply here.
-(We are listed under "Oregon MPH Program," rather than by campus.
-You must also complete a secondary OHSU supplemental application, a link to which will be posted to our site by January 1.
-This supplemental application asks for a small number of OHSU-specific questions that are not addressed in the SOPHAS system.
-We will not consider you for our program until both applications are completed.
+(We are listed under "Oregon MPH Program," rather than by campus.)

-Completed Master of Public Health applications are reviewed starting February 1.
-Letters offering admission (or regret) are sent out in March.
-For additional questions about the application process, please contact firstname.lastname@example.org.
+Completed Master of Public Health applications are reviewed between December and February.
+Letters offering admission (or regret) are sent out by mid-March.
+For additional questions about the application process, please contact email@example.com.

 Please note that we only admit students for Fall term.
 We do not have rolling admissions, nor do we allow students to defer admission to the following year.